jingchime/UsefulQueries/README.md

 ## From Looker Dashboard
 1001 From_Looker_Fraud_And_Loss.sql\
 1002 From_Looker_Instant_Transfer.sql\
-1003 From_Looker_Limit_Tiers.sql
+1003 From_Looker_Limit_Tiers.sql\
+1004 From_Looker_ATO.sql: this is the logic to know which transaction is ATO.
+It is shared by Bin extracted from the [dashboard](https://chime.looker.com/dashboards-next/1349)

 ## From teammembers
 2001 Seven_Scores.sql: Stuti shared all scores used at Chime\
-2002 Dispute_Transaction_Status: Hemali shared how to pull most recent status of dispute.
+2002 Dispute_Transaction_Close_Status: Hemali shared how to pull most recent status of dispute.
 Updated it with Rakesh and Shu based on several versions\
 2003 User_Update_Phone.sql: from data-ask channel get how to check if user update their phone or email\
 2004 Scan_ID.sql: from Karan get if the user went through scan ID and pass/fail/manual review\
 2005 Limit_Dispute_Rate_By_Buckets.sql: Shu shared the query for decline rate, dispute rate calculation by different group.
 Note that everything is grouped together.
 So need to comment or uncomment to change the logic if needed.\